Samuel-Buteau/universal-battery-database/README.md

 - The Separator has some SeparatorGeometry as well as a weighted combination of Materials.
 - The ActiveMaterials have some numerical features as well as a weighted combination of atoms.
 - The Molecules have a graph of Atoms.
-- the Geometry can be characterised numerically.
+- The Geometry can be characterized numerically.

 In this way, there is a directed acyclic graph connecting these various entities, and we can have multiple levels of descriptions.
 In turn, each level of description is limited in the kinds of generalizations possible.
 For instance, if we stop at F, we can't know anything about what would happed to a different cell, even if the dataset was rich enough to take a good guess.